googlefonts/fontra/docs/plugin-structure.md

 ## View plug-in API

 A view plug-in generally contains a collection of web assets, bundled as a Python package.
-They are registered under the "fontra.views" entry-points key.
+They are registered under the `fontra.views` entry-points key.

 ## File System back-end plug-in API

 The filesystem Project Manager has a plug-in API for font format backends, a.k.a. storage backends.
-These backends are registered under the "fontra.filesystem.backends" entry-points key.
+These backends are registered under the `fontra.filesystem.backends` entry-points key.
 Example from Fontra's own pyproject.toml file:

     [project.entry-points."fontra.filesystem.backends"]